Asian stocks plunge after Putin announces action in Ukraine

 Market benchmarks in Tokyo and Seoul fell 2%.
 Hong Kong and Sydney lost more than 3%.

-U.S. futures were also sharply lower and the future for Germany's DAX lost more than 4%.
+Wall Street futures fell.
+The future for Germany's benchmark DAX index lost more than 4% and London's FTSE 100 was off 2.2%.

 Putin said the military operation was needed to protect civilians in eastern Ukraine, a claim Washington had predicted he would make to justify an invasion.
 As Putin spoke, explosions were heard in Kyiv, Kharkiv and other areas of Ukraine.